Author, Andrew Gibson

 These days, a lot of the names you see around are really just ‘apps’.

-They might sound funky and friendly, but as a customer, you are basically given a do-it-yourself platform.
+They might sound funky and friendly, but you are basically given a do-it-yourself platform.

 In this space, the bigger names are PayPal, Transferwise, Revolut and WorldRemit.

-You register yourself, enter all the payment and recipient information, choose when to exchange your money and confirm your transfer.
+You need to register yourself, enter all the payment and recipient information, and choose when to exchange your money.
+The only support is via webchat or email.

 They suit some customers, but not others.